IT

 Why a compelling header matters in your IT CV

-Contact information is a surefire way for a prospective employer to easily get in touch when they believe you’re the right fit for the job.
+Contact information is a reliable way for a prospective employer to easily get in touch when they believe you’re the right fit for the job.
 Therefore, you should be aware of the essential rules when adding contact information to your information technology CV.
 Professionalism, clarity, and conciseness are the top priorities.

 Lastly, remember to tailor your contact information to the job you’re applying for.
 In some cases, including your GitHub account, Twitter (now X) handle where you discuss tech issues, or a coding portfolio would go a long way towards showing your suitability for the role.
 However, ensure anything you include demonstrates your IT expertise.